helaili/jekyll-action/README.md

 ### Use the action
 Use the `helaili/jekyll-action@master` action in your workflow file.
 It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token (needs ` public_repo` scope).
 The directory where the Jekyll site lives will be detected (based on the location of `_config.yml`) but you can also explicitly set this directory by setting the `jekyll_src` parameter (`sample_site` for us).
 The `SRC` environment variable is also supported for backward compatibilty but it is deprecated.
+The action will search for Gemfile location.
+If your want to specify it explicitly (e.g. if you have multiple Gemfiles per project), you should update `gem_src` input parameter accordingly.

 Use the `actions/cache` action in the workflow as well, to shorten build times and decrease load on GitHub's servers